PoisotLab/website/content/opportunities/_index.md

 be discussed (ideally July/August).
 We are specifically aiming to hire a *junior* post-doc (*i.e.* within a year of defending their *Ph.D.*).
-Because of the deadlines of this specific grant, priority will be given to applicants that are already eligible to work in Canada, and have already defended their *Ph.D.*.
+Because of the deadlines of this specific grant, priority will be given to applicants that are already eligible to work in Canada (including US citizens who can apply for a work permit rapidly), and have already defended their *Ph.D.*.

 ### Required qualifications